 In other words, I find it necessary for the development of my students to help them keep track of their behavior so they get along easily.

 Notably, I use the reward system to uphold the classroom rules and norms set in the classroom.
-Implementing a fair and consistent reward system will help promote good behavior of my students.
+Implementing a fair and consistent reward system will help promote the good behavior of my students.

 For the classroom to become a healthy place to stay, its occupants have to display appropriate behavior.
 Hence, I make sure my students are following class rules and I extend rewards of good behavior.